JayJayDD/catalog-mods-db/README.md

 # catalog-mods-db
 > *What is this?*

-Actual repo where the catalog fetches the assets and the `db.json` from
+Actual repo where the catalog fetches the the `db.json` from

 > *How `db.json` is structured?*